This website uses cookies to ensure you get the best experience on our website. Learn more

 Filtered and purified water as well as bottled water, soft drinks, local beers and classic spirit brands plus a limited selection of (usually) South African red and white wines are included.
 Champagne, imported wines and premium branded spirits will cost extra and must be requested well in advance.

-Guests are usually given a water bottle on arrival, which they are encouraged to top up with filtered water from the camp's main area.
+Guests are usually given a personal water bottle on arrival, which they are encouraged to top up with filtered water from the camp's main area.
+This can then be kept as a souvenir to take home.
 Each room is provided with glasses and a flask of drinking water, which is replenished daily.
 We don't recommend that travellers drink from the tap.

 Special interests